paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/iocsh_utils.md

 ## ECMC Iocsh Utilities

-### Iocsh function "ecmcEpicsEnvSetCalc()"
+### ecmcEpicsEnvSetCalc
  "ecmcEpicsEnvSetCalc()" is used to evaluate expressions and set result to EPCIS environment variables.
-Usefull for calculate:
+Useful for calculate:
   * slave offsets
-  * sdo/pdo adresses (also in hex)
+  * sdo/pdo addresses (also in hex)
-  * scalings in motion
+  * motion scaling
   * record fields
   * ...